gallochris/fyi.dadgumboxscores/hugo_source/content/posts/julius-peppers.md

 No video evidence, but the media guide described it as a spectacular dunk that was featured on ESPN.
 You can imagine.

-Kris Lang was hampered by injuires, Brian Bersticker broke his foot, and that gave Peppers an opportunity.
+Kris Lang was hampered by injuries, Brian Bersticker broke his foot, and that gave Peppers an opportunity.
 He played his way into basketball shape and began to earn more minutes on the floor.
 Once January hit, the defensive end was becoming a major piece off a shallow bench.

-Peppers battled ACC players like Georgia Tech's Jason Collier, Maryland's Terence Morris, Wake Forest's Darius Songalia, and Duke's Shane Battier and Carlos Boozer.
+Peppers battled ACC players like Georgia Tech's Jason Collier, Maryland's Terence Morris, Wake Forest's Darius Songaila, and Duke's Shane Battier and Carlos Boozer.
 He wasn't just holding his own, he was becoming a big-time player.

 Watch this spin move and hook shot he puts on Battier: